zeroincombenze/reporting-engine/report_py3o/README.rst

 The installation procedure below uses the Java driver.
 It has been successfully tested on Ubuntu 16.04 LTS ; if you use another OS, you may have to change a few details.

-Installation of py3o.fusion:

 .. code::

   pip install py3o.fusion
   pip install service-identity

-Installation of py3o.renderserver:

 .. code::

   pip install py3o.renderserver

-Installation of Libreoffice and JRE on Debian/Ubuntu:

 .. code::